tylert/wall-calendar-core/test.typ

   fill: gray,
 )

-// Wednesday start, non-leap year
+// Wednesday start, not a leap year
 = 2025/31/42/53
 #grid(
   columns: 7,